History of capitalism: Crisis of the 14th century

-The collapse of the manorial system in England enlarged the class of tenant farmers with more freedom to market their goods and thus more incentive to invest in new technologies.
-Lords who did not want to rely on renters could buy out or evict tenant farmers, but then had to hire free labor to work their estates, giving them an incentive to invest in two kinds of commodity owners.
-One kind was those who had money, the means of production, and subsistence, who were eager to valorize the sum of value they had appropriated by buying the labor power of others.
-The other kind was free workers, who sold their own labor.
-The workers neither formed part of the means of production nor owned the means of production that transformed land and even money into what we now call "capital".
-Marx labeled this period the "pre-history of capitalism".

-In effect, feudalism began to lay some of the foundations necessary for the development of mercantilism, a precursor of capitalism.
+Some Marxists (eg. Maurice Dobb, Paul Sweezy, Immanuel Wallerstein, Ellen Meiksins Wood) have used the word mercantilism to refer to a stage of development before capitalism.
 Feudalism lasted from the medieval period through the 16th century.
 Feudal manors were almost entirely self-sufficient, and therefore limited the role of the market.
 This stifled any incipient tendency towards capitalism.
 However, the relatively sudden emergence of new technologies and discoveries, particularly in agriculture and exploration, facilitated the growth of capitalism.
 The most important development at the end of feudalism was the emergence of what Robert Degan calls "the dichotomy between wage earners and capitalist merchants".
 The competitive nature meant there are always winners and losers, and this became clear as feudalism evolved into mercantilism, an economic system characterized by the private or corporate ownership of capital goods, investments determined by private decisions, and by prices, production, and the distribution of goods determined mainly by competition in a free market.